Volkswagen Argentina

 Volkswagen Group Argentina is the Argentine subsidiary of German automotive manufacturing company Volkswagen Group.
 It was established in 1980 when the company acquired defunct business Chrysler Fevre Argentina including its two plants in San Justo and Monte Chingolo.

 Nowadays VW Argentina has two plants, one in General Pacheco where the company produces its vehicles, and the other in Córdoba.
-The last one is dedicated exclusively to make automobile transmissions, with total of the production exported to Europe.
-Both plants were inaugurated in 1995 and 1996 respectively.
+The latter is dedicated exclusively to make automobile transmissions, with total of the production exported to Europe.
+The plants were inaugurated in 1995 and 1996, respectively.

 In 2010, a total of 135,600 vehicles were delivered.
 During its more than 40 years operating in Argentina, Volkswagen has produced and imported several type of vehicles including automobiles, pickups, minibuses, and trucks.

 History

 Volkswagen started its operations in Argentina in 1980 after acquiring Chrysler Fevre Argentina and its plants in San Justo and Monte Chingolo in Buenos Aires Province.
 Therefore "Volkswagen Argentina" became the 8th subsidiary of the Volkswagen Group worldwide.
 Volkswagen took over production of the 1500 model, previously marketed by Chrysler under its Dodge brand.
 When VW took over complete control in 1982, the car was rebadged as "Volkswagen 1500", being also produced by Volkswagen Brazil.
 The VW 1500 was produced in Argentina until 1990, when it was discontinued.
 Since its inception in 1971, a total of 262,668 Dodge/VW 1500 were produced.

 Volkswagen introduced its first utility vehicles in 1982, producing the 2nd. generation of the Transporter (renamed "Combi" locally).
 The Combi was produced until 1990 in three versions: minivan, panel van, and pickup.
 The minibus version was the most popular with 11,331 units produced while the pickup was discontinued in 1986.

 In 1983 the company started production of the "Gacel", a 4-door version of its Brazilian Volkswagen Gol first generation.
 The firm also imported the Passat and Santana (renamed "Carat") models from Brazil.

 For economic reasons, in 1987 Volkswagen started a joint venture with Ford Motor Argentina to form Autolatina, moving operations to Ford's Pacheco Stamping and Assembly.
 During those years, the company commercialised the Gol model (which became the all-time most selling model in the history of Argentine industry) and the Saveiro pickup truck.
 By mid-1994 Ford and Volkswagen dissolved AutoLatina and the local VW subsidiary started to operate as "Volkswagen Group Argentina".